jbxamora/photoport/README.md

 # Cloudinary Phototographer Portfolio

-This example shows how to create an image gallery portfolio site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).
+This template is a plug and play image gallery portfolio site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).

 ## Take A Look!